jwheelo1/Ecen4763FinalProject2023/signal_allocation/towers/README.md

 - The function get_overlapping_towers(self, tower) returns a list of Tower objects whose area of coverage overlaps with tower's area of coverage.
 In the example image obove, get_overlapping_towers(t0) would return [t1, t3].
 - The function get_towers(self) returns a list of all of the Tower objects stored in this object.
 - The function get_num_objects(self) returns the number of Tower objects stored in this object
 - Finally, the function visualize_towers(self) should either show an image or save an image containing a visualization of the towers in this object.
 I will include some examples.
-You can use the library of your choice to visualize these objects, but I used matplotlib and that worked out well.
-I highly recommend using online resources for this section, as I do not expect all of you to be experts on this sort of thing already.
-You can choose any style you want for your visualizations, just as long as it clearly describes the layout of the tower objects and how they overlap with eachother.
+For this section, I will give an example implementation with MatPlotLib which you can use.
+I highly recommend editing this code as you please, just as long as it clearly describes the layout of the tower objects and how they overlap with eachother.

 ## Tests